Taiwo-Victoria/Covid-19-Global-Cases-Analysis/README.md

 # Project Objective:
-To show the number of COVID 19 confirmed cases, the daeth and rates since january 2020 to june 2022.
+To show the number of COVID 19 confirmed cases, the daeth and rates since january 2020 till date.

 ----
 # Data Sourcing: https://aka.ms/30DLCOVID19GitHubData